OPPO Reno6 5G review: upper middle class in retro design?

 Reno6 5G again relies on a Dimensity SoC

-As the Prozessor, OPPO relies on the Dimensity 900 SoC, a solid mid-range chip.
+OPPO uses the Dimensity 900 SoC as the processor, a solid mid-range chip.
 Thanks to the FHD+ resolution and the refresh rate of 90Hz, the Dimensity 900 at least doesn't falter.
-Of course, high-end mobile gaming is not really possible.
-The 900 delivers a solid performance.
-He flies through all the apps that are currently offered to him.
+High-end mobile gaming is of course not really possible, however.
+The 900 does deliver a solid performance.
+It flies through all the apps that are currently offered to it.
 Therefore, it should be perfectly adequate for most users for the next two to three years.

 display and memory